joedavies25/FlowState/README.md

 6. Connect to expo with ios emulator or with an ios phone and the [Expo App](https://apps.apple.com/gb/app/expo-go/id982107779)

 ## Observations 🤔
-In the future I plan to add functionality for **separate users** to have their own unique saved locations.
+In the future, I plan to add functionality for **separate users** to have their own unique saved locations.
 I'm also planning to increase the amount of information that the user can access in such a way as **not to overwhelm** them.

 ## Contributors ✨